Park Forest Police Blotter Reports Through March 8, 2021

 Driving While License Suspended

-Veronica L. Wilborn, 25, 4131 Greenbrier Ln., Richton Park, was arrested on March 2 and charged with speeding, obstructing identification, operating an uninsured motor vehicle, driving while license was suspended, and expired registration.
-An officer traveling eastbound on Sauk Trail saw a gray Toyota Scion traveling at a rate of 52 mph, according to police.
+A Richton Park woman was arrested on March 2 and charged with speeding, obstructing identification, operating an uninsured motor vehicle, driving while license was suspended, and expired registration.
+An officer traveling eastbound on Sauk Trail saw a gray sedan traveling at a rate of 52 mph, according to police.

 The officer conducted a U-turn toward the vehicle which stopped at the traffic signal of Sauk Trail and Indianwood Boulevard, according to police.
 The officer conducted an inquiry on the license plate of the car and learned that the registration was expired, according to police.
 The traffic signal turned from red to green.
 The officer activated his patrol vehicles emergency lights and curbed the vehicle on Sauk Trail near Meota Street.

-The officer asked the driver, Veronica L. Wilborn, for her driver’s license and insurance.
-His Wilborn provided the officer with an Illinois identification card with a different name on it then her name, according to police.
-The officer later learned that the identification card Ms. Wilborn provided was actually for her sister, according to police.
-When the officer conducted an inquiry of Ms. Wilborn’s name, he learned that she had a suspended driver’s license, according to police.
+The officer asked the driver for her driver’s license and insurance.
+The driver provided the officer with an Illinois identification card with a different name on it than her name, according to police.
+The officer later learned that the identification card she provided was actually for a relative, according to police.
+When the officer conducted an inquiry of her name, he learned that she had a suspended driver’s license, according to police.

 Justin M. McClendon-Johnson Jr., 26, 130 Westwood Dr., Park Forest, was arrested on March 3 and charged with criminal trespass to real property after police responded to the 500 block of Homan Avenue to investigate a report of trespassing.
 The officers responded at 12:45 PM and found to real estate agents who were supposed to take photographs of the residence in question in order to list the property for sale.
 When they arrived they observed two U-Haul moving trucks and several subjects in the driveway walking into the property.
 The agent said they asked the subjects why they were there and were told that they were renting the residence, according to police.
 The subjects soon became hostile with them, according to police.